Complication Warning Signs: What to Look for after Plastic Surgery

 Plastic surgery is a safe an effective way to enhance your appearance and your sense of self.
 That said, complications can occur despite major safety advances in surgical techniques and technology.
 When a patient senses something is wrong, Dr. Mark A. Deuber will be here to help.

-The team at our Dallas, TX would like to consider some of the most common signs that something is wrong after a surgical procedure.
+The team at our Dallas, TX plastic surgery center would like to consider some of the most common signs that something is wrong after a surgical procedure.
 By knowing what to look for, you’ll be able to get the help you need and face the recovery process feeling secure and empowered.

 Worsening of Pain and Discomfort